-The Adult Education and Community Development (AECD) Program offerings include courses in the four broad areas described below.
+The Adult Education and Community Development (AECD) program offerings include courses in the four broad areas described below.
 This grouping is a guide for course selection, to demonstrate the range of related learning opportunities available to all students who apply for entry into the AECD program.
 Students are free to select courses throughout this range of areas, as well as courses in other programs or departments.

-Courses in the Community Development and Social Justice area focus on popular education, collective action, social justice, peace, sustainability and planetary survival.
+Courses in the Community Engagment and Sustainability area focus on popular education, collective action, social justice, peace, sustainability and planetary survival.
 They frame community learning, development and activism as a complex, multifaceted social, economic, political, cultural and spiritual endeavour.
-These courses bring varied perspectives including feminist, ecological, anti-racist, decolonizing, political economy, indigenous, transformative learning and community organizing (among others) to a rich dialogical learning experience informed by critical analysis and alternative visions.
+These courses bring varied perspectives including feminist, ecological, anti-racist, decolonizing, political economy, Indigenous, transformative learning and community organizing (among others) to a rich dialogical learning experience informed by critical analysis and alternative visions.
 They create an environment where students of diverse backgrounds, experiences and perspectives and varying levels of expertise can challenge and support each other to broaden and deepen their approaches, as they undertake research and practice and contribute to knowledge.
 Knowledge and learning/teaching outside of the academy are honoured, and emphasis is placed on building strong, mutually beneficial connections with diverse individuals, groups and communities in Canada and internationally.
-Many courses in this area are also part of Graduate Collaborative Programs in Community Development, Environmental Studies, Comparative, International and Development Education, and Women and Gender Studies.
+Many courses in this area are also part of Graduate Collaborative Specializations in Community Development, Environmental Studies, Comparative, International and Development Education, and Women and Gender Studies.

-The first theme situates the workplace within a broader social framework, including the impact of various forms of hierarchies (for example, social class, gender, race and ethnicity) and related social policies upon the organization of work and the distribution of its resources.
+The first theme situates the workplace within a broader social framework, including the impact of various forms of hierarchies (for example class, gender, race and ethnicity) and related social policies upon the organization of work and the distribution of its resources.
 Some central issues include: the changing meanings of work; the impact of hierarchical social relations upon such criteria as worker satisfaction, health and safety, creativity and productivity; the effects of globalization upon the workplace; and the impact of work upon the natural environment.

 The second theme involves the study of models that seek to reduce workplace inequities.
 These alternative models attempt to achieve greater equality of power and remuneration; greater inclusivity; broader participation in decision-making; more reflective, responsive and respectful work environments; greater workplace and economic democracy; a better informed workforce; a higher quality of working life; and more sustainable forms of production.
 This focus subsumes a broad interpretation of the workplace, including the home and community, and non-formal as well as formal workplace arrangements.Educational Leadership and Policy Program